virtual-labs/vlabs-systems/src/hosting-engineer/phase-iii-hosting-process.md

 **1. Creation of Lab repo**
-- Will create a lab repo in github based on the hosting request issue.
+- Will create a lab repo in github based on the hosting request(Github Issue).
 - Add license "GNU Affero General Public License V3.0" under Choose a license dropdown.

 **2. Adding Lab-Descriptor.json file**